A Timeline of the FUMC Church

 A new church site was secured at Washington and Huron Streets.
 The cornerstone was laid on May 9.

-July.
-The Women’s Foreign Missionary Society was organized with fifty-three charter members.
+The Women’s Foreign Missionary Society was organized with fifty-three charter members in July.

 The Wesleyan Guild was organized for Methodist students enrolled at the University of Michigan.
 If was the first ministry for college students at a state university.